 - The Space Cross-Sectoral Interest Group established under the Attorney-General's Department's Trusted Information Sharing Network (TISN) supports national risk planning for Australia's growing reliance on space-based assets such as GNSS.
 Geoscience Australia contributes PNT expertise alongside specialists from Australia's satellite communications and Earth Observations from Space (EOS) communities.
 Further information is available via the Attorney-General's Trusted Information Sharing Network (TISN).

-- The Positioning, Navigation and Technical Working Group (PNT-WG)draws together Australian Government agencies involved in PNT to advise the Australian Government Space Coordination Committee on the status and future of civilian PNT activities in Australia.
+- The Positioning, Navigation and Timing Working Group (PNT-WG)draws together Australian Government agencies involved in PNT to advise the Australian Government Space Coordination Committee on the status and future of civilian PNT activities in Australia.